Charlie Brumfield: Early life

+Professional Sports Career

 Brumfield began as a handball player until a dislocated finger prompted him to take up paddleball in 1964.
 His play came to the attention of Bud Muehleisen, who was the dominant player in the sport at the time, and the two became lifelong friends.
 Brumfield won his first National Paddleball Association (NPA) paddleball singles championships in 1969, ending Muehleisen's streak.

-This led naturally to a career in racquetball—or 'paddle rackets' as the sport was known at the time—a sport that Muehleisen was promoting on the West Coast.
-Muehleisen edged Brumfield out in a close tie breaker during the finals of the first national racquetball championship in 1969, a time when racquetball was still strictly an amateur sport.
-The rivalry between Brumfield and Muehleisen helped to bring the sport of racquetball of age in the early 1970s, and Brumfield won the first professional racquetball championship in 1972, a victory Brumfield ranks amongst his most important.

 Brumfield won back-to-back national racquetball singles championships in 1972 and 1973 (winning 20 consecutive tournaments), then again in 1975 and 1976.
 He continued playing world class racquetball for the next 10 years.
 However, the official ball became much faster in the latter part of Brumfield's career, and this did not suit his game style.
 In 2003, Brumfield's contemporary, Jerry Hilecher, said: "With a slower ball, I don't think anyone would have been able to compete at his level.
 With a fast ball, he would be one of many close to the top."

-During the late 1970s, Brumfield's major rival was Marty Hogan.
-This rivalry fueled the great popularity of the sport at that time, and was even the subject of a 1978 LeRoy Neiman painting which was widely published in poster form.
-Brumfield and Hogan were the first players to have earned fame and large incomes from the sport, and their stature as professional athletes capable of earning endorsements outside the sport has not been equaled by anyone who has followed them in the sport.